 Controller

-Controllers oversee an organization's financial operations, ensuring accuracy and compliance with accounting standards.
+Controllers oversee an organization's financial operations, ensuring accuracy and compliance with accounting standards and regulations.
 They manage financial reporting, budgeting, and analysis processes.
 Financial controllers also provide strategic financial guidance to senior management, monitor cash flow, and implement internal controls to safeguard assets.

 Forensic Accountant